 J-1: Funding may come from a variety of sources, including self-funding.
 Please see the mandatory minimums a J-1 Scholar must show to establish adequate financial support.

-- The scholar's name
+- Includes the scholar's name

-- Issued within the past 6-months
+- Have been issued within the past 6-months

-- Provided in English
+- Is provided in English

 - Includes currency conversion, if not in U.S. dollars

-- Issued on letterhead
+- Be issued on letterhead